incredibleLeitman/Moorhuhn/README.md

     uses a hitscan at the current mouse cursor poisition to detect hit

 - AI-controlled pawns/characters
-    Moorhühner are spawned from EnemySpawner, controlled by AI-Controller;
+    - Moorhühner are spawned from EnemySpawner, controlled by AI-Controller;
-    Behavior Trees are not applicable thus every Enemy has a set of movement patterns
+    - Behavior Trees are not applicable thus every Enemy has a set of movement patterns

 - Map/level
-    o Menue Sytem: Main menue connected to highscores and level o Main level: floating rock in a 3D environment; charactes is spawned within a not passable area where movement is allowed;
+    - Menue system: main menue connected to highscores and level
+    - Main level: floating rock in a 3D environment; charactes is spawned within a not passable area where movement is allowed;
       Usage of Sky Sphere and Light for global illumination and mood; extra directional lights setup to illuminate player area and map;
       Contains a FPS HUD which displays remaining time, ammunition and scored points realised with UMG; Draw custom crosshair including hit marker;
       Also implemented a screenshake after each shot and a restriction for spamming

 - Custom models and materials
-    use of different materials for background environment; player character weapon and enemies;
+    - use of different materials for background environment; player character weapon and enemies;
-    because animation for custom Moorhuhn didn't work, walking animation for starter package Mannequin was used
+    - because animation for custom Moorhuhn didn't work, walking animation for starter package Mannequin was used

 - Used external content
-    o Particle system for muzzle flash from Sci-fi Gun Pack by Quaternius o Particle system for explosions at enemy hit from UE4 infiltrator Demo o Environment such as mountains, plateaus, trees and billboards from UE4 infiltrator demo o Moorhuhn created by Marlene (https://twitter.com/Merlar98)
+    - Particle system for muzzle flash from Sci-fi Gun Pack by Quaternius
+    - Particle system for explosions at enemy hit from UE4 infiltrator Demo
+    - Environment such as mountains, plateaus, trees and billboards from UE4 infiltrator demo
+    - Moorhuhn created by Marlene (https://twitter.com/Merlar98)
-    o Crazy chicken created by Jorge Rodrigues (https://www.artstation.com/artwork/4bdZz8) o sounds and music mostly from original moorhuhn game (https://store.steampowered.com/app/340120/Moorhuhn_Crazy_Chicken/?l=german) additional sounds from weloveindies.com using student licence o Moorhuhn remastered menue background image
+    - Crazy chicken created by Jorge Rodrigues (https://www.artstation.com/artwork/4bdZz8)
+    - sounds and music mostly from original moorhuhn game (https://store.steampowered.com/app/340120/Moorhuhn_Crazy_Chicken/?l=german) additional sounds from weloveindies.com using student licence
+    - Moorhuhn remastered menue background image

-- Realization of logic through blueprints o BP_GameMode for gameloop o BP_FPS_Character implements game mechanics o BP_Camera Shake so add firing feedback o BP_Moorhuhn reacts to hits, plays animations and sounds; destroy itself o BP_Moorhuhn_back (not used anymore) was the Enemy implementation with starter content mesh and animation o BP_AI_Controller move the enemies depending on mode through the level split different behavior in seperate functions o BP_Enemy Spawner periodically creates new enemies o BP_Save Game struct to hold gamestate
+- Realization of logic through blueprints
+    - BP_GameMode for gameloop
+    - BP_FPS_Character implements game mechanics
+    - BP_Camera Shake so add firing feedback
+    - BP_Moorhuhn reacts to hits, plays animations and sounds; destroy itself
+    - BP_Moorhuhn_back (not used anymore) was the Enemy implementation with starter content mesh and animation
+    - BP_AI_Controller move the enemies depending on mode through the level split different behavior in seperate functions
+    - BP_Enemy Spawner periodically creates new enemies
+    - BP_Save Game struct to hold gamestate

 - C++ integration
     Helper class for sorting as key-value pairs to show in highscores